jhpce-jhu/jhpce_mkdocs/docs/ourtools/tips-conventions.md

 Instead of placing versions of the same information in multiple places, put one authoritative version in the right document and then refer to it in other documents where needed.
 Example: In the FAQ, the answer to a question/issue may be a simple "See this document"
 ### ***Refer to specific locations within documents***
 Jeffrey enabled "permalink" so each section of each document can have its own URL.
+### ***Images live near their documents***
+Each topic subdirectory under docs/ has an images/ directory to hold images for documents in that directory.
+This aids in web site maintenance, as it is more clear over time which of many dozen image files on the web site is used where.

 ## **Tips**